Showing 1 - 1 OF 1

-Claims that are based on Federal employment are called UCFE (Unemployment Compensation for Federal Employees).
-When workers separate from Federal employment, they receive a Standard Form 8 (SF8) that gives basic UI eligibility requirements, the FIC code for the employing agency, and the address that holds the wage and separation information.
+Claims that are based on federal employment are called Unemployment Compensation for Federal Employees (UCFE).
+When workers separate from federal employment, they receive a Standard Form 8 that gives basic Unemployment Insurance eligibility requirements, the Federal Identification Code for the employing agency, and the address that holds the wage and separation information.
 It is important to provide this document when establishing a claim.

 Can I collect benefits based on my military wages?

 Yes.
-Ex-military personnel qualify for UI benefits in most situations.
-However, they will be required to mail or fax a copy of their DD214 to the claim centers.
-The DD214 is mailed to the service member at the time of separation.
+Ex-military personnel qualify for UI benefits in most situations; however, they will be required to mail or fax a copy of their DD Form 214 to the claim centers.
+DD Form 214 is mailed to the service member at the time of separation.

 What if I quit my job or was discharged by my employer?

 Alaska does allow individuals to attend academic or vocational training in some specific situations.
-Each individual's situation and training objective is evaluated before a decision can be made; it's not possible to give a definite answer as to whether training would meet our criteria without specifics.
-If you are attending or plan on attending academic or vocational training, it is necessary to contact your claim center and speak to a representative.
+Each individual's situation and training objective is evaluated before a decision can be made.
+It's not possible to give a definite answer as to whether training would meet our criteria without specifics.
+If you are attending or plan to attend academic or vocational training, it is necessary to contact your claim center and speak to a representative.

-The Base Period for Alaska is the first four of the last five completed calendar quarters prior to the quarter in which a claim for benefits is filed.
-For example, a claim established in May would have a Base Period of January through December of the previous year.
+The base period for Alaska is the first four of the last five completed calendar quarters prior to the quarter in which a claim for benefits is filed.
+For example, a claim established in May would have a base period of January-December of the previous year.
 Wages earned during the base period determine both the amount and duration of an individual's unemployment insurance benefits.

 If you need assistance regarding your claim, contact: